renzoarreaza/cqstat/README.md

 # qdisc_bandwidth
+The purpose of this code is to measure the outgoing bandwidth usage on a per class/qdisc basis.

+## ??
-The basis of this code was taken from https://github.com/sbhTWR/qdisc_stats/ and expended from there for this new purpose.
+The basis of this code was taken from https://github.com/sbhTWR/qdisc_stats/ The iproute2 utility source code was also of great help in using rtnetlink(7).

 This is my first C project, the quality of the code is therefore not great.
-Feel free to contact me if you find a bug.
+Feel free to contact me if you find a bug, or suggest improvements.

 ## To Do: </br>
 Come up with design!